ddpruitt/tropo-webapi-csharp/readme.md

 Usage
 =====

 You can download this project directly and build the source.
-The project depends on JSON.Net version 4.5.7 or later.
+The project has been updated for .Net 4.5 and Visual Studio 2013.
+The project depends on ASP.Net MVC 5.2 and JSON.Net version 4.5.7 or later.

 You can also build nuget packages and install them from a local nuget repository.
 This fork is not currently available from the official NuGet repository.
-To avoid confusion with the official version, the package version of this fork has been set to 1.1.0.
+To avoid confusion with the official version, the package version of this fork has been set to 1.2.0.

 You can test samples in the TropoSamples solution by viewing them in a web browser, or via HTTP POST (which is how the Tropo WebAPI interacts with web applications).